khaors/geocompr/main.md

 ## Data output (O) {#data-output}

 <!--maybe we can come up with an intro which is a bit more compelling-->
-The ability of writing spatial data could be used for conversion between different formats and for saving newly created objects.
+Writing spatial data allows you to convert from one format to another and to save newly created objects.
 Depending on the data type (vector or raster), object class (e.g `multipoint` or `RasterLayer`), and type and amount of stored information (e.g. object size, range of values) - it is important to know how to store spatial files in the most efficient way.
-The next two section will show how to do that.
+The next two sections will demonstrate how to do this.

 <!-- should we add a note about recommended way to decide on a file name, for example "don't use spaces in the name", "create descriptive names" -->